benemon/boinc-openshift/README.md

 ## Configuration

 Configuration is applied to the process via environment variables on the DeploymentConfig.

-ALter the BOINC_CMD_LINE_OPTIONS environment variable to configure the project you want BOINC to connect with.
+* TZ - Timezone the container will run as
+* BOINC_GUI_RPC_PASSWORD - Password for remote management
+* BOINC_REMOTE_HOST - IP to listen for remote management requests
+* BOINC_CMD_LINE_OPTIONS - Directly configure the BOINC process with its various command line options

+Once done, you may end up with something like this:

 ```
           env: